 This year's theme: Show through a video how reproductive health can be impacted by factors such as race, ethnicity, income and location.

 *the 1st place winning filmmaker's school/department will also receive a $500 donation.

 Ntarupt reserves the right to award special achievement awards as well.

-Ntarupt is a non-partisan, non-profit organization that seeks to improve the quality of life for children, families, and communities by reducing teen pregnancies in North Texas.
+Ntarupt is a non-partisan, non-profit organization that seeks to prevent unintended teen pregnancy.
 Our vision is for every young person in our community to have the opportunity to set goals, plan education and careers, and become self-sufficient before entering into parenthood.
 Visit us at www.Ntarupt.org.